bitnbytesio/node-input-validator/README.md

 The given field must match the field under validation.

 **size**
-The field under validation must have a size matching the given value.
+The file field  under validation must have a file size matching the given maximum value or should be between file size range.

 **string**
 The field under validation must be string.